shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Algorithms/Floyds Algorithm.md

    \end{bmatrix}
    $$

-Thus, $P$ now stores the direct predecessor of $j$ in the shortest path from $i \to j$, allowing all intermediate vertices!
+We are done!
+Now, our $P$ stores the direct predecessor of $j$ in the shortest path from $i \to j$, allowing all intermediate vertices!
+To reconstruct a path, we start at a cell, and work backwards.

+For example, suppose we wanted to know the path from 2 to 1.
+Then, we see that because $p[2,1] = 3$, the shortest path from 2 to 1 has direct predecessor 3.
+Then, we see that $p[2,3] = 2$, meaning the there are no other nodes in our shortest path (as our starting node is equal to our predecessor).
+This gives us shortest path
+$$
+2 \to 3 \to 1
+$$

+# Code
+Let's now implement this algorithm in code.

+#WIP

 --- Continued on monday --- how do we use $P$ to get all of the ACTUAL paths!